wdenisoniii/CyberSecurity/README.md

 - Run the playbook, and navigate to http://elk_server_IP:5601/app/kibana#/home to check that the installation worked as expected.

 List of commands:

 on the jumpbox

   sudo apt install docker.io

   sudo systemctl status docker

-  if not running do this sudo systemctl start docker sudo docker pull cybersecurity/ansible sudo docker run -ti cyberxsecurity/ansible:latest bash ssh-keygen (create a public key) cat /root/.ssh/id_rsa.pub (to get the key) copy the key change the logon to this key on all WEB and ELK servers nano ansible.cfg (edit remote user logon) nano hosts (be sure to add 'ansible_python_interpreter=/usr/bin/python3' on each IP)
+  if not running do this sudo systemctl start docker

+  sudo docker pull cybersecurity/ansible

+  sudo docker run -ti cyberxsecurity/ansible:latest bash

+  ssh-keygen (create a public key)

+  cat /root/.ssh/id_rsa.pub (to get the key)

+  copy the key

+  change the logon to this key on all WEB and ELK servers

+  nano ansible.cfg (edit remote user logon)

+  nano hosts (be sure to add 'ansible_python_interpreter=/usr/bin/python3' on each IP)

  Playbooks

-   make sure all playbook, config, and hosts files are located in /etc/ansible docker ansable-playbook DVWA-playbook.yml (install WEB servers) ansibal-playbook filebeat.yml (installs Filebeat) ansibale metricbook.yml (installs metricbook)
+   make sure all playbook, config, and hosts files are located in /etc/ansible/.

+  ansable-playbook DVWA-playbook.yml (install WEB servers)

+  ansibal-playbook filebeat.yml (installs Filebeat)

+  ansibale metricbook.yml (installs metricbook)

 Testing

    from the jump box ssh to each web server,

        docker ps on each one

    use a web browser to check that filebeat and metricbeat are runing.